-DORINDA f English
+Dorinda f English

-Combination of DORA
+Combination of Dora

 and the name suffix inda

 .
-It was apparently coined by the English writers John Dryden and William D'Avenant for their play 'The Enchanted Island
+It was apparently coined by the English writers John Dryden and William D'Avenant for their play The Enchanted Island

-DOROTHY f English
+Dorothy f English

-Usual English form of DOROTHEA
+Usual English form of Dorothea

 .
 It has been in use since the 16th century.
-The author L. Frank Baum used it for the central character in his fantasy novel 'The Wonderful Wizard of Oz
+The author L. Frank Baum used it for the central character, Dorothy Gale, in his fantasy novel The Wonderful Wizard of Oz

-DOYLE m Irish
+Doyle m Irish

-From an Irish surname which was derived from Ó Dubhghaill
+From an Irish surname that was derived from Ó Dubhghaill

-meaning "descendant of Dubhghall" (see DOUGAL
+meaning "descendant of Dubhghall"

 ).
 Sir Arthur Conan Doyle (1859-1930) was the author of the Sherlock Holmes mystery stories.